Adile Sultan (daughter of Şehzade Selaheddin): Early life

 Adile Sultan was born on 10 February 1887 in the Çırağan Palace.
 Her father was Şehzade Mehmed Selaheddin, son of Murad V and Reftarıdil Kadın.
 Her mother was Tevhide Zatıgül Hanım, daughter of Ibrahim Bey and Hanım.
 She had two older full sisters, Celile Sultan and Rukiye Sultan, a younger full brother, Şehzade Mehmed, stillborn, and a younger full sister, Emine Atiye Sultan.
 She spent her early years in confinement in the Çırağan Palace, which at the time served as a prison for Murad V, deposed in 1876 by his half-brother Abdülhamid II, and his entire family.
 The confinement ended with Murad V's death in 1904.

 Marriages

 Her first husband was Faik Bey.
 They married on 15 May 1910 in the Göztepe Palace.
-They didn't have children.
-They divorced in 1913.
+They did not have children and divorced in 1913.
 Her second husband was Moralizade Selaheddin Ali Bey.
 He was the son of Moralizade Mehmed Ali Bey and Zehra Aliye Hanım.
 They married on 3 April 1914 in the Göztepe Palace.
-The two together had one daughter, Nilüfer Hanımsultan, born on 4 January 1916.
-She was widowed at his death in December 1918.
+Their only child, a daughter, Nilüfer Hanımsultan, was born on 4 January 1916.
+Adile was widowed at Ali Bey's death in December 1918.